 Getting started with Breww is designed to be as simple and straightforward as possible.
-A number of areas can be populated using our CSV Data Importers, whereas others can be set up easily from within the software itself.
+A number of areas can be populated using our CSV/Excel Data Importers, whereas others can be set up easily from within the software itself.

 Below is our suggested order to set up Breww to ensure you get the most out of the software:

 The second layer is where you can start to build out the quantities of these items.
 In Breww, the quantity of a given item is stored across the batches it pertains to.
 This means that you still have an overall quantity of an item, but it will be split across multiple batches (if there are multiple).
-We have Data Importers for both of these two layers,
+We have “Data importers” for both of these two layers,

 Stock Items and

 Stock Levels & Batches.
-Note, you can use our Raw Data Explorer to extract the names of your inventory items to help you populate the import template more quickly - go to Reporting > Raw Data Explorer > Stock Items (Inventory).
+Note, you can use our Raw Data Explorer to extract the names of your inventory items to help you populate the import template more quickly - go to Reporting → Raw data explorer → Stock items (inventory).

-Container Types are the building blocks of your packaged beer products and they’re necessary to have set up in Breww before you start creating products.
+Container Types are the building blocks of your packaged beer products, and they’re necessary to have set up in Breww before you start creating products.
 Container types represent the “base unit” of your packaged beer.
 Individual Container Types should be set up for every way you package your beer, be it firkins, non-returnable kegs or 440ml cans.

-440ml can and not
+440ml can only and do not create a

 12 x 440ml can), this is to ensure that our packaging reformatting function can seamlessly convert between the various smallpack products you sell.
-New container types can be added in Containers > New Container Type.
-Stock items can also be added to a container type, so that when you rack you also deplete this item from your inventory (for example empty cans).
+New container types can be added in Containers → New container type.
+Stock items can also be added to a container type, so that when you rack you also deplete this item from your inventory (for example, empty cans).

-In Breww Products are the things you sell (as opposed to Stock Items which are the things you buy in).
+In Breww, Products are the things you sell (as opposed to Stock items which are the things you buy in).

 To find out more on this, see our Introduction to Products guide.

 This importer allows you to specify the product you wish to populate, the quantity of a certain gyle and the code of a container if it is in a cask or keg.
 Products in non-returnable containers can be imported here by leaving the Container Code section blank.
-Note, you can use our Raw Data Explorer to extract the names of your products to help you populate the import template more quickly (Reporting > Raw Data Explorer > Products).
+Note, you can use our Raw Data Explorer to extract the names of your products to help you populate the import template more quickly (Reporting → Raw data explorer → Products).

 Breww is able to be customised to the way you work, make sure to go through the Settings menu and configure Breww to your preferences.
 This is also the place to connect Breww with your webshop, accounting platform and POS platform.